A Loan Designed for Home Ownership

 First Time Buyers can often benefit from the guidelines of a FHA loan, including a lower down payment.
 Typical down payments can range between 10% - 20%, but with a FHA loan the down payment can be as low as 3.5%.
 This lower down payment can even be provided to you from a family member as a gift.
 FHA is aggressive with respect to gifts for downpayment.
 Very few loans programs will allow your entire downpayment for a home to come from a gift.
 FHA will.
 Your entire 3.5% downpayment can be a gift from parents or another relative, an employer, an approved charitable group, or a government homebuyer program.
 If you're using a downpayment gift, though, you'll need to follow the specific FHA gift fund process.

 With more lenient qualifying guidelines, FHA loans make homeownership more accessible to more people.
-Credit scores to 600, higher debt to income ratios, and seller contributions are all allowed with a FHA loan.
+Credit scores as low as 580, higher debt to income ratios, and seller contributions are all allowed with a FHA loan.
 A few ups and downs in your credit history may be ok with the FHA.

 - Lower down payments and gift funds allowed

 - Available for purchase or refinance, fixed or adjustable rate